 Domaine Andre Mathieu Vin Di Felibre Vin Di Felibre is one of the few wines made from 100% Clairette.
 Not much is made with a production that averages about 2 barrels of wine, or just under 50 cases of wine per vintage.
 This wine was previously produced and sold under the name of Domaine Mathieu Marquis Anselme Blanc.

-Serving and Decanting Andre Mathieu with Wine, Food, Pairing Tips
+Serving Andre Mathieu with Wine, Food, Pairing Tips

 The white wine of Andre Mathieu is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.